pritamshejul17/pritamshejul17/README.md

 ## Hi there 👋

-### A skilled Java Programmer, who enjoys solving complex challenges.
+### Java Programmer, who enjoys solving complex challenges.

 - 🔭 I’m currently working on backend for an E-commerce Application (Spring boot)